 You won’t find two more massive titans in the pet food world, as Pedigree and Purina are the biggest and second-biggest pet food brands in the world, respectively.
 You’ll find their brands anywhere pet food is sold — but does the fact that they’re ubiquitous mean that they’re good?

-And more importantly, which one is better?
+And more importantly, when it comes to Pedigree vs Purina, which one is better?

 We took a deep dive into both brands to determine a winner so that you can give your dog food you can trust.
 And while there was one brand we prefer over the other, that doesn’t mean that we didn’t uncover a few surprises along the way (more on that in a minute).

 |Best Overall||Purina One True Instinct||

 |Runner-Up||Pedigree Complete Nutrition||

 Pedigree seems to be focused more on providing affordable food than it is making sure that food is high-quality, whereas Purina manages to achieve both aims with much more success.